 Kanban System Design (KMP-1)

-This course is often also referred as Foundation 1 –the first step in your journey to be a Kanban Management Professional.
+This virtual course is often also referred to as Foundation 1 – the first step in your journey to be a Kanban Management Professional.
 It is recommended for you if:

-- You are optimistic about using Kanban in the near future and wish to understand Kanban Method at a deeper level, beyond just basics
+- You are optimistic about using Kanban in the near future and wish to understand the Kanban Method at a deeper level, beyond just the basics.

-You may find the detailed course agenda here
+You may find the detailed online course agenda here

-This course may be done only after Foundation 1 (Kanban System Design) has been completed.
-It is recommended only if you possess good basic knowledge of Kanban Method and has been practicing Kanban for at least six months to one year.
-It is highly recommended for experienced managers and agile coaches.
+This online course may be done only after Foundation 1 (Kanban System Design) has been completed.
+It is recommended only if you possess good basic knowledge of the Kanban Method and have been practising Kanban for at least six months to one year.
+It is highly recommended for experienced managers and Agile coaches.

 Summary of Comparison

-Below is a quick summary of three courses:
+Below is a quick summary of three online courses: